josedanielcr/AIOrchestra/README.md

 - **Event-Driven Architecture**: Utilizes Kafka for asynchronous communication between services.
 - **Machine Learning**: Custom-trained model with TensorFlow for generating song recommendations.
 - **Docker**: Containerized services for consistent deployment and management.
-- **Database Synchronization**: Decoupled services with their own databases and synchronization mechanisms.

 ## Technologies
 - **.NET Core 8**: Framework for building microservices.